Table of Contents

 This research shows that encouraging mental health days makes for a better work environment and benefits the company in the long run.

 It becomes management’s duty to ensure that all employees are happy and satisfied with their work environment.
 You need to ensure that everyone in your team is safe and comfortable.

-This step is extremely vital as many people do not know how to properly detect burnout signs and symptoms.
+This step is vital as many people do not properly detect burnout signs and symptoms.
 Prevention is always better than cure.
-During staff meetings, go over the signs of burnout with your employees.
+During staff meetings, go over the signs of burnout or demotivation with your employees.
 It might also be a good idea to put it in a memo to access it easily.
 If they have minor signs of burnout like stress and trouble sleeping, it is good to take it to the manager.
 In addition to this, managers can help educate employees on stress management techniques.

 Managers can mentor others in areas such as time management skills and productivity.
-Encourage them to use a mindfulness app where they can walk through guided meditations and track their mood.
+Encourage them to use a mindfulness app to walk through guided meditations and track their mood.